Joseph set for eight-month term in Congresswoman Bonamici's office.

-Grand Ronde, OR – The Confederated Tribes of Grand Ronde and Spirit Mountain Community Fund are pleased to announce Traven Joseph as the 2018/19 Hatfield Fellow.
-Joseph, who was born and raised in Oregon, is a member of the Koyokon Athabascan of Tanana, Alaska/Doyon Corporation and the Gros-Ventre (White Clay) tribe of Fort Belknap, Montana.
+Grand Ronde, OR -- The Confederated Tribes of Grand Ronde and Spirit Mountain Community fund are pleased to announce Traven Joseph as the 2018/19 Hatfield Fellow.
+Joseph, who was borna dn raised on Oregon, is a member of the Koyokon Athabascan of Tanana, Alaska/Doyon Corporation and the Gros-Ventre (White Clay) tribe of Belknap, Montana.

-Joseph is a graduate of the University of Oregon where he received a Bachelor of Science degree in Applied Business and Economics.
-He has an active history in Indian Country, with past work at the Native Wellness Institute and Northwest Portland Area Indian Health Board.
+Joseph is a graduate of the University of Oregon where he received a Bachelor of Science degree in Appplied Business and Economics.
+He has an active history in Indian Country, wiht past work at the Native Wellness Institute and Northwest Portland Area Indian Health Board.

 The Confederated Tribes of Grand Ronde established the Mark O. Hatfield Fellowship in 1998 as a living tribute to Senator Hatfield to honor his accomplishments as Governor of Oregon and United States Senator.
 Each year, the Spirit Mountain Community Fund sponsors a highly motivated and capable Native American to serve as the Hatfield Fellow, and intern in a congressional office for an eight-month term.
 Placement of the Fellow traditionally rotates through the Oregon congressional delegation to enhance the mutual understanding between leadership in Washington, D.C. and Indian Country.